foyer-meetings/foyer-meetings.github.io/index.md

 # Foyer - Welcome to the Future of Meetings.

-Foyer is the epitome of productivity for your workspace.
 With our product you can run your meetings more efficiently, assign action items easily and follow up on those effortlesly.
 A one stop solution to all your meeting problems.